couchbase/couchbase-ruby-client/README.markdown

     $ sudo apt-get update && sudo apt-get install libcouchbase-dev

-Again, if you need preview versions, just use another repositories in your `couchbase.list`
+Again, if you need a preview of a future version, just use another repository in your `couchbase.list`

     # Ubuntu 11.10 Oneiric Ocelot (Debian unstable)